BryanSchuetz/mcp/all-project-pages/honduras-united-for-justice.md

   and justice sectors; enhance the efficiency of the judicial system; and increase the effectiveness of community police.
 start: 2016
-end: 2026
+end: 2024
-client: U.S. Agency for International Development
+client: U.S. Government
 solutions:
 - Governance
 - Institutional and Policy Reform